fowlmouth/nake/README.md

 the binary, the nakefile will be rebuilt again, otherwise it just runs the nakefile binary directly.
 You can always remove the ``nakefile`` and the ``nimcache`` directories if you need to force a rebuild.

+Run the `docs` task of the included [nakefile](nakefile.nim) to generate the user API HTML documentation.
+This documentation explains what symbols you can use other than the obvious `task` to define tasks.